MichBattle/Programmazione-2/README.md

 # About

-This repository includes all the UniTn INF exams from 2018 to 2024 and a part of the Lab.
+This repository includes all the UniTn INF exams from 2018 to 2024 with JD and a part of the Lab.

 Folder Structure:
 ```